 Antonio Vivaldi, playfully nicknamed “The Red Priest,” due to his striking red hair, was an Italian composer of the Baroque era, in addition to being a virtuoso violinist.
 Highly regarded as one of the greatest Baroque composers, Vivaldi, is most commonly recognized for his violin concertos, choral works, and his large canon of over 40 operas.
 However, the violin concertos entitled The Four Seasons are the most illustrious part of Vivaldi’s breathtaking oeuvre.
 Whilst being highly regarded in his lifetime, he declined in popularity until the arrival of the neoclassical movement of the 20th century.

 Domenico Scarlatti (1685-1757)

 Giuseppe Domenico Scarlatti was an Italian composer who is credited for the transition from Baroque into the Classical era.
-He spent a large proportion of his life serving the Portuguese and Spanish Royal Families, and like his father Alessandro Scarlatti, he composed in a multitude of musical platforms.
-However, he is mostly recognised for his 555 keyboard Sonatas, which utilise inventive techniques such as unconventional key modulations and use of discords.
-Only a small portion of Scarlatti’s work was published in his lifetime, but in centuries since, his sonatas have been published and influenced composers ranging from Chopin to Shostakovich.
+He spent a large proportion of his life serving the Portuguese and Spanish Royal Families, and like his father, Alessandro Scarlatti, he composed in a multitude of musical platforms.
+However, he is mostly recognized for his 555 keyboard Sonatas, which incorporate inventive techniques such as unconventional key modulations and use of discords.
+Only a small portion of Scarlatti’s work was published in his lifetime, but in the centuries since, his sonatas have been published and influenced composers ranging from Chopin to Shostakovich.